george24601/notes/java/concurrency/concurrency.md

 Only one thread can execute inside any of these two methods at the same time.

 Had the second synchronized block been synchronized on a different object than MyClass.class, then one thread could execute inside each method at the same time.

-### java compare and swap

-use it to implement an optimistic lock

-Basically, compare and swap compares an expected value to the concrete value of a variable, and if the concrete value of the variable is equals to the expected value, swaps the value of the variable for a new variable.

-Modern CPUs have built-in support for atomic compare and swap operations.
-From Java 5 you can get access to these functions in the CPU via some of the new atomic classes in the java.util.concurrent.atomic package.

-# AbstractQueuedSynchronizer
-and cas??

 ### deadlock